 Once your rotation has been arranged, be sure the required forms are received by GME at least 90 days prior to the desired start date of the rotation (additional time encouraged and appreciated).
 This will ensure that appropriate background checks and informatics access requests are completed by the time your rotation is scheduled to begin.
 Missing or late forms may result in a delay of the start of your rotation.

-International medical students seeking a hands-on rotation must be enrolled as a fourth year student, in good academic standing, at a medical school accredited by the LCME or the AOA.
+Medical students seeking a hands-on rotation must be enrolled as a fourth year student, in good academic standing, at a medical school accredited by the LCME or the AOA.

 The Graduate Medical Education department does not offer observerships.